tlh/sqnc/README.md

 either tracking down the dependencies yourself or using something like clbuild.

-The file 'sqnc.asd' will need to be somewhere in the 'asdf:*central-registry*'.
-The easiest way to accomplish this is by symlinking 'sqnc.asd' into '~/.sbcl/systems/' like this:
+The file \`sqnc.asd' will need to be somewhere in the
+\`asdf:*central-registry*'.
+The easiest way to accomplish this is by symlinking \`sqnc.asd' into \`~/.sbcl/systems/' like this:

     ln -s /path/to/sqnc/sqnc.asd ~/.sbcl/systems/

-After that, just run the shell script 'run-sqnc.sh' in rxvt-unicode to bring up sqnc.
-You can symlink 'run-sqnc.sh' into your $PATH to make this quicker.
+After that, just run the shell script \`run-sqnc.sh' in rxvt-unicode to bring up sqnc.
+You can symlink \`run-sqnc.sh' into your $PATH to make this quicker.

 ## Usage

 sqnc is very similar to emacs.
 Many of its keybindings are identical.
-Look at the file 'keys.lisp' for a list of all the default keybindings and their commands.
+Look at the file \`keys.lisp' for a list of all the default keybindings and their commands.

 ## Configuration

-Configuration and customization code should be put in a '~/.sqnc' file in your home directory.
-See the example '.sqnc' file in the sqnc root directory.
+Configuration and customization code should be put in a \`~/.sqnc' file in your home directory.
+See the example \`.sqnc' file in the sqnc root directory.

 ## The Future